Market

 Our audit procedures included the following:

-Our audit approach consisted evaluation of design and implementation of controls, and
+Our audit approach consisted evaluation of design and implementation of controls, and testing

-and equipment and review of useful lives; Periodic physical verification of property, plant
+equipment and review of useful lives; Periodic physical verification of property, plant and

-for compliance with the relevant accounting standards;
+compliance with the relevant accounting standards;

-* We carried out substantive tests on random sampling for all the major additions,
+• We carried out substantive tests on random sampling for all the major additions,

 deletions to the assets by applying all the characteristics of capital expenditure, proper